Red Emma's

 Red Emma's Bookstore Coffeehouse is a radical infoshop located in Baltimore, Maryland, United States and run by a worker-owner collective.
 Named for anarchist Emma Goldman, Red Emma's opened in November 2004 and sells fair trade coffee, vegetarian and vegan foods and books.
 The space also provides free computer access to the Baltimore community, wireless internet and film screenings, political teach-ins, and community events.

 History

-Red Emma's was established in 2004 by Johns Hopkins University graduate students John Duda and Kate Khatib following the closure of a Fells Point district infoshop named Black Planet Books in 2003 due to declining business.
+Red Emma's was established in 2004 by a collective including Johns Hopkins University graduate students John Duda and Kate Khatib and bookseller Cullen Nawalkowsky following the closure of a Fells Point district infoshop named Black Planet Books in 2003 due to declining business.
 The store operated from 800 St. Paul Street in Mount Vernon through 2013.
 It has moved twice since 2013.
 In 2013, formed a relationship with a coffee house named Thread that opened in 2012.
 In April 2021, it was announced that they would be purchasing and moving to two buildings in the Waverly neighborhood in Baltimore, at 415 E. 32nd Street and 3128 Greenmount Avenue.
 The location officially opened in October 2022.